IN MY LIFE UKULELE TUTORIAL

 In striving to get more personal with his songs, Lennon started out to write the lyrics of In My Life in memory of a bus journey.
 The initial draft included references to several Liverpool sights and neighborhoods such as Penny Lane, Church Road, Childwall Abbey pub and the Docker’s Umbrella.
 While the final draft included the same opening lines of “There are places I remember…,” the specific landmarks have been replaced with more universal language.

-In conclusion, we hope you’ve enjoyed this In My Life ukulele tutorial as well as the interesting details about our featured Beatles song.
+We hope you’ve enjoyed this In My Life ukulele tutorial.
+And loved the interesting details about our featured Beatles song.
 If you’d like to check out more ukulele tutorials for other Beatles songs, you can check out this playlist.